vsouza/awesome-ios/README.md

 * [IntentKit](https://github.com/intentkit/IntentKit) - An easier way to handle third-party URL schemes in iOS apps.
 * [JLRoutes](https://github.com/joeldev/JLRoutes) - URL routing library for iOS with a simple block-based API.
 * [IKRouter](https://github.com/IanKeen/IKRouter) - URLScheme router than supports auto creation of UIViewControllers for associated url parameters to allow creation of navigation stacks
-* [Compass](https://github.com/hyperoslo/Compass) - :earth_africa: Compass helps you setup a central navigation system for your application
 * [Appz](https://github.com/SwiftKitz/Appz) - Easily launch and deeplink into external applications, falling back to web if not installed.
 * [URLNavigator](https://github.com/devxoul/URLNavigator) - ⛵️ Elegant URL Routing for Swift
 * [Marshroute](https://github.com/avito-tech/Marshroute) - Marshroute is an iOS Library for making your Routers simple but extremely powerful.